MlgmXyysd/Log-Catcher/README.md

 This module can help you to save boot and app crash log.

-If you don't want to kill the logcat process after boot completed, you can create /data/local/.logcatcher-still file.
+If you don't want to kill the logcat process after boot completed, you can create /data/local/logcatcher/boot.lcs file.

+Error mode file is /data/local/logcatcher/error.lcs.

 QQ chat group 855219808.